Tyler Oakley: Early life

 Mathew Tyler Oakley was born on March 22, 1989, in Jackson, Michigan.
 He has twelve siblings.
 When he was an infant, his parents divorced.
 When he was in the sixth grade, Oakley moved to Okemos, Michigan, and became involved in choir and drama.
 As a teenager, he had bulimia nervosa.
 Oakley came out as gay in high school.

 Oakley graduated with a Bachelor of Arts in communication, marketing and social media from Michigan State University.
 While in college, he fell into a short depression after a breakup with a long-term boyfriend.
 Oakley admits he considered suicide at this time.
 His college years were also when he first became involved with YouTube, using the video sharing website to communicate with his high school friends, who were attending different schools.

 Career

 Social media

-Oakley is an active user of many social media platforms.
-A self-proclaimed "professional fangirl", he is a fan of Darren Criss from Glee, along with Julie Chen of CBS's daytime talk show The Talk.
-He also sang Christmas carols on stage with English-Irish boy band One Direction and television presenter Jerry Springer.
+Oakley began making YouTube videos in 2007, as video updates for his high school friends while he was in college.
+After graduating, he moved to San Francisco, California and began working as a social media manager, while making videos after his shifts.
+He began to gain a larger following after posting videos about his obsessions – namely artists Lady Gaga and One Direction and the television series Glee.
+By 2012, he had reached a million followers.
+Oakley was also known for his frequent collaborations with fellow big name YouTubers – Troye Sivan, Connor Franta, Grace Helbig, Zoella, Hannah Hart, and more.
+Oakley saw great success during this time becoming one of the first monetized YouTubers and 2013, he had amassed 3.9 million subscribers.
+This era is often described as the "Golden Age" of YouTube, as it saw the rise of vloggers that went on tour, published books, was the founding for VidCon, and reached outside the online atmosphere.

+Through his success, Oakley was able to interview and collaborate with a number of celebrities and notable figures.
+In 2013, he interviewed One Direction for their documentary tour film One Direction: This Is Us and took part in their promotional seven-hour-stream 1D Day.